AlexSmall96/Portfolio-Project-1/README.md

 ![](documentation/form-response-feature.png)
 ### Media Queries ###

 The site contains media queries to resize hero, about and bookings images at a certain screen width.
-This helps to improve the flow of the website at smaller screen sizes and make it easier to follow for the user.See testing section for screenshots.
+This helps to improve the flow of the website at smaller screen sizes and make it easier to follow for the user.
+See testing section for screenshots.

 ## Future Features